Trump preparing to invoke emergency powers over coronavirus

 Trump is poised to speak at 3 p.m. at the White House.
 “Topic: CoronaVirus!” he tweeted.

-The abrupt move comes as House Speaker Nancy Pelosi and the Trump administration are laboring to finish the coronavirusaid package.
-Central to that effort is free testing for the virus and guaranteed sick pay for workers who are taking time away from jobs, along with an infusion of dollars to handle unemployment benefits and boost food programs for children, families and seniors.
+The move comes as House Speaker Nancy Pelosi and the Trump administration are laboring to finish a coronavirus aid package Friday that would fast-track federal aid to anxious Americans and calm teetering financial markets amid the global crisis.

+Central to the effort is free testing for the virus and guaranteed sick pay for workers who are taking time away from jobs, along with an infusion of dollars to handle unemployment benefits and boost food programs for children, families and seniors.

-Pelosi and Treasury Secretary Steven Mnuchin, whom Trump tapped to negotiate, both indicated a deal was within reach after days of around-the-clock negotiations, with expectations of a Friday announcement.
-The House was poised for a swift vote.
+Pelosi and Treasury Secretary Steven Mnuchin both indicated a deal was within reach after days of around-the-clock negotiations, with expectations of a Friday announcement.
+The House could then swiftly vote.
+Republican leaders are reviewing the details.

-But Republican leaders in Congress slowed the deal, wanting assurances that Trump would publicly support the agreement before signing off on it ahead of any vote, according to a top congressional aide unauthorized to discuss the private talks and speaking on condition of anonymity.
+GOP leaders in Congress want to be sure that Trump publicly supports the package before they sign off on it ahead of any vote, according to a top congressional aide unauthorized to discuss the private talks and speaking on condition of anonymity.

-GOP leader Kevin McCarthy of California, the House minority leader, was huddled with Mnuchin and Trump at the White House.

-The White House is under enormous pressure, dealing with the crisis on multiple fronts as it encroached ever closer on the president.

 Earlier Friday, Mnuchin sounded an optimistic note.
 “I think we’re very close to getting this done,” he said in an appearance on CNBC.

-Note: - Update: One dead in Lavalette restaurant shooting